rixx/books.rixx.de/data/reviews/iain-m-banks/surface-detail/index.md

 Surface Detail is a true Culture novel.
 Complicated action, backstabbing actors, different civilisations, matters of life, death, and life beyond death, and witty Minds.
 Well.
 The beginning was a slow burn (but Culture novels tend to have weird pacing), but this was still very enjoyable.
+"Should hell be allowed to exist if it's up to us?" is … quite a question.